AliAlafif/ICS344-03-G06-Final-Project/README.md

 - **Tool:** Splunk v9.3.2
 - **Setup:**
   - Logs were forwarded from the victim machine to Splunk.
-  - Two indexes were created to track attack logs.
 - **Visualization:**
   - Attack logs (e.g., failed SSH login attempts) were charted using Splunk’s search and visualization tools.
   - Key searches included: